 There are several well-known types of agency agreements, such as between real estate agents and homeowners looking to sell their properties.

-This is more of an intimate relationship, and the connection between the principal and the agent is much closer than that of a wholesaler and reseller.
-Under an agency agreement, the agent has obligations to act in the principal’s best interests.
+This relationship is more intimate, with a closer connection between the principal and agent than between a wholesaler and reseller.
+Under an agency agreement, the agent is obligated to act in the best interests of the principal.

 There are several key differences between these two types of agreements.

 Usually, an agency agreement will be exclusive, meaning that the principal will only have one agent.
-As explained above, this is different from a reseller type arrangement where a wholesaler might have several resellers.
+This differs from a reseller-type arrangement, where a wholesaler might have several resellers.

-This means that if you are manufacturing goods and you give your reseller authority to enter into contracts with your consumers, a court might consider that your ‘reseller’ is actually acting as your agent.
+Accordingly, if you manufacture goods and give your reseller authority to enter into contracts with your consumers, a court might consider that your ‘reseller’ is acting as your agent.

 Key Considerations of Each Agreement